Center-For-Neurotechnology/HumanNeuropixelsPipeline/README.md

 Running the processing with this code can be done with the following data sets:
 * Dryad- raw and processed data sets: https://datadryad.org/stash/dataset/doi:10.5061/dryad.d2547d840
 * DANDI- raw and processed data sets in NWB format: https://dandiarchive.org/dandiset/000397
+* Further detailed information is included in a spreadsheet (ExampleNeuropixelsRecordingInformation (csv or xlsx)) per recording

 #### Code
 The code included here includes a series of steps with the associated code: